Methodology

 • Entry qualifications and socio-economic backgrounds

-The Individualised Learner Record (ILR) collection is based on data returns to the Education and Skills Funding Agency (ESFA) from FE education colleges and training providers in England about learners in the FE system and the learning undertaken by each of them.
+The Individualised Learner Record (ILR) collection is based on data returns to the Department for Education from FE education colleges and training providers in England about learners in the FE system.
+The data was formerly collected by the Education and Skills Funding Agency (ESFA) (opens in a new tab) but in March 2025, the agency was closed down and all its activity and functions were moved to DfE.

 The ILR includes a ‘Learner HE’ entity.
-This must be returned for learners doing courses at NQF levels 4 to 8 at FE providers and that meet certain conditions set by the Office for Students.
-In this publication we refer to these learners as doing ‘OfS Registered HE’.
+This must be returned for learners doing courses at levels 4 to 8 at providers registered with the Office for Students.
+In this publication we refer to these learners as doing ‘OfS-Recognised HE’.
 The ‘Learner HE’ entity must be completed for all such learners doing these courses irrespective of whether they received any funding.
 Details of the coverage of the ‘Learner HE’ entity are available in the ILR specification (opens in a new tab).

 Data processing